Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Connectivity Management

 \subsection{Open Challenges}

-While most of the presented \ac{ML}-based solutions for cross-network optimization (e.g., channel allocation) feature centralized operation, we believe that distributed approaches are better suited for the unplanned and chaotic nature of WiFi deployments.
-Moreover, we cannot assume the existence of a centralized controller that manages co-located but separately owned WiFi networks (e.g., in typical residential WiFi deployments).
-Note that the potential operation of such a central controller might pose a significant privacy threat, as it might require the collection of sensitive user data (e.g., the traffic volume of individual stations).
-Therefore, we argue that there is an increasing need for research in the scope of a distributed \ac{ML}-based optimization scheme.
-Particularly, multi-agent \ac{RL}-based schemes seem to be a fit, where a set of agents (e.g., one at each \ac{AP}) interact and share limited information with each other to collaboratively optimize the use of wireless resources while also preserving privacy.
+While most of the presented \ac{ML}-based solutions for cross-network optimization (e.g., channel allocation) feature centralized operation, we believe that distributed approaches are better suited for the unplanned and random nature of Wi-Fi deployments.
+Moreover, we cannot assume the existence of a centralized controller that manages co-located but separately owned Wi-Fi networks (e.g., in typical residential Wi-Fi deployments).
+Note that the potential operation of such a central controller poses a significant privacy threat, as it might require the collection of sensitive user data (e.g., the traffic volume of individual stations).
+Therefore, we argue that there is an increasing need for research in the scope of a decentralized and distributed \ac{ML}-based optimization.
+Particularly, multi-agent \ac{RL}-based schemes seem to be a fit: a set of agents (e.g., one at each \ac{AP}) interact and share limited information to collaboratively optimize wireless resources while also preserving privacy.
+Finally, an open management challenge that has not yet been addressed using \ac{ML} methods is improving the coexistence of modern and legacy Wi-Fi devices \cite{kosek-szott2017coexistence}.